 If you like nightlife, the Al Maha, a Luxury Collection Desert Resort & Spa, Dubai is not for you.
 If you like doing pretty much everything else, this is a perfect retreat!
 I had heard rave reviews about this luxury destination with its villas and vistas and was beyond excited.
 How can you go wrong when your room is a villa with a personal pool and meals and desert activities included in the rate?

 Even our arrival was perfectly timed, with the sun setting in the dunes behind us and the lights of the resort starting to shine out from among the trees.
 We were greeted with towels and iced drinks and a level of service from staff that never faded throughout the stay!

 There’s not a bad “room” on the entire property!
 Al Maha is an all-villa hotel with 42 rooms set among an oasis of trees.
 The Bedouin Suite is the entry-level room, a spacious 75m.
 The interior is large and luxe, the ceiling mimicking a tented roof and living up to its name with authentic décor in the form of Bedouin water jugs.

 The foyer doubles as the refreshment area – there is an extensive array of complimentary tea and coffee, even real cream in the minibar.
-Also, a decanter of sherry refilled daily if you’re so inclined.
-The bathroom is enormous with an oversize soaking tub, walk-in shower, Bvulgari amenities, and separate toilet room.
+Also, a decanter of sherry is refilled daily if you’re so inclined.
+The bathroom is enormous with an oversize soaking tub, walk-in shower, Bvulgari amenities, and a separate toilet room.
 The main space features plenty of comfortable seating and doors to the patio on three sides.
 They even had an easel with pastels in case you were inspired by the scenery.
 Sadly my artwork was no more impressive there than at home.